-SERIAL NUMBER LOCATION
+SERIAL NUMBER LABEL LOCATION

-Two serial number and manufacture date code labels are on the vehicle.
-One is on the body below the front, driver side of the seat.
-The other two are located on the chassis under the seat.
-The serial number is also engraved on the flat portion of the frame rail.
+Two serial number and manufacture date code plates are on the vehicle.
+One (PART C) is placed on the body below the front, driver side of the seat, PART D is placed on the frame weld tube.
+The other (PART A and PART B) is located on the crossmember section of the chassis on the driver side (seat back support).
+To access it, raise the seat and lift up the flap on the access panel.